Puroik language: Consonants

+Vowels

 Grammar

 The Puroik grammar notes here have been adapted primarily from Tayeng (1990).

 Number

 Number is not considered a grammatical feature in Puroik.
 Plurality is expressed, when required to be stated clearly by huangda, meaning all, many, etc.

 Gender

 There is no grammatical gender in Puroik.
 However the two sexes are distinguished when necessary.
 To indicate other relatives and persons the suffix -aphu is added for the male and -amua for the female.
 Demonstrative, and Interrogative.

 Case

 Seven cases may be distinguished: Subject (Nominative), Object (Accusative), Instrumental, Dative (Purposive), Ablative, Possessive (Genitive), and Locative.

 Pronoun

 The Personal Pronoun distinguished three persons (the first person, second person, and third person) and two numbers (singular and plural).
 The same form is used for both genders.

 Adjective

 There are four types of adjectives: adjective of quality, adjective of quantity, demonstrative adjective, interrogative adjective.

 Verb

 Puroik verbs do not indicate number and person.
 The three principal tenses (present, past, and future), including the indefinite and the continuous are indicated by means of particles used as suffixes.
 There are four moods: Imperative, potential, conditional, and subjunctive.

 Imperative uses the suffix -bo, -da, and -ge for commands.

 Potential uses the suffix -pa to express the ability to perform.

 Conditional uses -re/-hangra to express obligation.